modery/PowerDocu/README.md

 2. Generated Word documents for each Flow inside the solution

-> **_NOTE:_** AppDocumenter is currently in a **very early development stage**!
-It offers basic functionality, but has a lot of room for improvement.
-FlowDocumenter is considered to be mostly stable.
-If you find any bugs or other issues, please log an **[Issue](https://github.com/modery/PowerDocu/issues)** in this GitHub project.
+> **_NOTE:_** PowerDocu is currently in a relatively stable state.
+However, if you find any bugs or other issues, please log an **[Issue](https://github.com/modery/PowerDocu/issues)** in this GitHub project.
 For any improvement recommendations and suggestions, please open a **[Discussion](https://github.com/modery/PowerDocu/discussions)**.
 Most importantly, if you want to contribute to this project's code, please fork this repository and submit appropriate Pull Requests. **Any kind of contribution is more than welcome!**

-## How to use FlowDocumenter
+## How to use PowerDocu

 Please refer to [Installation & Usage](installation.md) for information on how to install PowerDocu and how to use it to generate documentation.